Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The salt absorbs the paint around its immediate area.

 The star burst effect of using salt results in the moisture being soaked up by the salt.
 I have used this effect on silk painting and water colour.
-If you use rock salt you get one effect, if you use normal table salt you get a finer effect you can also use epsom salts to create another type of effect.
-I hope that helps.

 I thank you for the responses.
 I am fully aware that this works - I have done it for many years - what I am looking for is the scientific explanation.